Health and Safety

 Supervisors will:

-- formulate applicable specific safety rules and safe work procedures for their areas of supervision
+- develop and implement specific safety rules and safe work procedures relevant to their areas of responsibility

-- ensure that employees and students in their areas of responsibilities have been given adequate direction, training and instruction, and are competent in the safe performance of their work and learning activities, and that it is performed without undue risk
+- ensure that individuals under their responsibility have been given adequate direction, training and instruction, and are competent to perform their tasks safely and without undue risk

-- ensure that work and study areas under their control are regularly inspected to prevent the development of unsafe conditions or practices
+- conduct regular inspections of work and study areas under their responsibility to identify and prevent unsafe conditions or practices

-- report on substandard conditions or procedures to their immediate academic or administrative authority as necessary, and correct such conditions where it is within their authority to do so
+- report on unsafe conditions or procedures to their immediate academic or administrative authority as necessary, and correct such conditions where it is within their authority to do so

 - stop all unsafe work or learning activities